 “Religion and Popular Culture in Japan.”
 In World History Encyclopedia, Era 4: Expanding Regional Civilizations, 300–1000.
 Edited by Wilfred J. Bisson.
 Santa Barbara, CA: ABC-CLIO, 2011.

-“Review of From Mulberry Leaves to Silk Scrolls: New Approaches to the Study of Asian Manuscript Traditions, ed.
-Justin Thomas McDaniel and Lynn Ransom.
+“Review of Justin Thomas McDaniel and Lynn Ransom (eds.).
+From Mulberry Leaves to Silk Scrolls: New Approaches to the Study of Asian Manuscript Traditions.
 Philadelphia, PA: University of Pennsylvania Press, 2015.”
-Material Religion 12(2016):522–523.
+Material Religion 12(2016): 522–523.

 “Making Buddhism Accessible in Ancient and Medieval Japan.”
 9,000-word draft completed for

 Festschrift for Jacqueline I. Stone.